Economic development under the spotlight for property experts

 - Numerous development projects to address specific business and employment needs, including IKEA at Lancing, new business space at both Shoreham Airport and Shoreham Port, plus major housing schemes across the area

 - A design and build project that redeveloped the former Adur civic centre into a stunning headquarters building for Focus Group in Shoreham

 - Redevelopment of some key sites in Worthing such as Teville Gate and Union Place, together with a new health hub close to the Town Hall

 - Investment in public realm and tourism projects to attract visitors and help address the changing face of retail centres

-Robert Dowling, Head of Construction and Real Estate at chartered accountants and business advisors MHA Carpenter Box, commented:
+Robert Dowling, Head of Construction and Real Estate at chartered accountants and business advisors Carpenter Box, commented: